 The Messengers and Receptors of Your Endocannabinoid System

 If researchers had not located the receptors that respond to cannabis, they never would have discovered that your body creates its own cannabinoids.
 The two main cannabinoids produced in your body are 2-AG and anandamide.
 Anandamide was discovered in 1992 by Dr. Lumir Hanus and researcher William Devane.
 This team also discovered the cannabinoid 2-Ag a short time later.

-While these key cannabinoids perform a variety of functions, anandamide is shown to alleviate pain, while 2-AG inhibits the inflammation associated with stress.
+While these key cannabinoids perform a variety of functions, anandamide is shown to alleUnderstanding Your Endocannabinoid System and the Significance of CBD Sviate pain, while 2-AG inhibits the inflammation associated with stress.
 These vital cannabinoids are made as needed and broken down quickly by enzymes.
 2-AG and anandamide interact with the receptors of your endocannabinoid system.
 The receptors of your endocannabinoid system include:

 While CB1 receptors can be found throughout your body; they are most concentrated in your brain and spinal cord.
 The CB1 receptors in your amygdala influence your memories and emotions, while the CB1 receptors in your hypothalamus influence your metabolism and energy levels.
 CB1 receptors are also found in nerve endings.

 Your CB2 receptors are found in the highest concentration in your peripheral nervous system.
 Your peripheral nervous system extends from your brain and spinal column to other areas of your body.
 CB2 receptors regulate muscle movement, organ function, and the processes of your immune system, which is how CB2 receptors minimize inflammation when they are activated.